In our modern business climate, employers need specialized workers.

 STEP FOUR: SUNDAY NEWSPAPER ADS

 As part of your recruiting efforts you will be required to place two Sunday newspaper ads(if position requires a professional degree, an ad in professional journal can be placed in lieu of one ad).
+NOTE: This can be done at the same time as step 3.

 STEP FIVE: ADDITIONAL ADVERTISING REQUIREMENTS FOR PROFESSIONALS